 A set of quantities of interest are the mass splittings.
 Their definitions are taken from \cite{DeTar2019} and are

 where $\Delta m_{HF}$ is the $1S$ hyperfine splitting, $\Delta m_{1P-1S}$ is the spin-average $1P-1S$ splitting, $\Delta m_{S-O}$ is the spin-orbit splitting, $\Delta m_{tensor}$ is the tensor splitting and $\Delta m_{1PHF}$ is the P-wave hyperfine splitting.
 They are calculated using the assignment shown in Table \ref{table:OperatorList} and from the operator that yields the mass with smallest error in lattice units.
 In all cases only iso-vector masses are considered.
 Table \ref{table:MassSplittings} shows the mass splittings obtained for the ground and first excited states.
 Good precision is achieved in both cases thanks to the use of the optimal distillation profiles.
-The last row in Table \ref{table:MassSplittings} shows the hyperfine splitting in physical units with two different errors: the first one ignores the error of the lattice spacing, and therefore comes only from the error of the lattice calculation, while the second one takes into account the error of the lattice spacing.
-The difference in order of magnitude of these two errors means that enough precision has been achieved in the lattice calculations that now the dominant uncertainty comes from the scale setting, a calculation which is independent from the work presented here.
+The last row in Table \ref{table:MassSplittings} gives the hyperfine splitting in physical units along with two uncertainties.
+The first indicates solely the statistical precision while the second includes the systematic uncertainty arising from scale setting, which relates the lattice spacing to physical units.
+Recall the quark mass is about one half of the physical charm-quark mass so this comparison is made to emphasise the difference between the precision obtained by this lattice calculation and the overall scale setting.
+The scale uncertainty is significantly higher in both cases.

 Finally, it is important to numerically quantify how much the use of the optimal distillation profiles helps to create a state closer to the desired energy eigenstate for the different channels.
 To do this one first looks at the correlation function calculated for a given $\Gamma$ using standard distillation.
 It has a large $t$ limit given by